GoogleCloudPlatform/cluster-toolkit/examples/machine-learning/a3-highgpu-8g/README.md

 ```

 This reservation be must be specified when creating VMs with matching parameters
-(e.g. A3 VM type in configured zone).
-If you executed the command above without
+(e.g. a3-highgpu-8g VM in configured zone).
+If you executed the command above
-modification, you may leave `a3_reservation_name` and `a3_maintenance_interval`
+without modification, you may leave `a3_reservation_name` and
-at their default values in `ml-slurm-a3-2-cluster.yaml`.
-Otherwise, ensure that
+`a3_maintenance_interval` at their default values in
-the reservation name in the blueprint matches the name of the user-created
+`ml-slurm-a3-2-cluster.yaml`.
+Otherwise, ensure that the reservation name in the
-reservation.
+blueprint matches the name of the user-created reservation.

 ```yaml
   # a3_reservation_name must be specified; if Google staff have provided you